clintoncheang/TCGPlayer_Price_Monitor_Project/README.md

 ]
 ```

-The alert threshold and monitoring interval can also be customized:
+The monitoring interval and alert threshold can also be adjusted:

 ```python
 CHECK_INTERVAL_SECONDS = 300
 DYNAMIC_PERCENTAGE = 0.70
 ```

-This configuration checks prices every five minutes and triggers an alert below 70% of the current Market Price.
+The default configuration checks prices every five minutes and alerts when the lowest total listing price falls below 70% of the current Market Price.

-## Discord Webhook
+## Discord Webhook Setup

-For security, do **not** hard-code your Discord webhook URL into the source code.
+For security, the Discord webhook URL should **not** be stored directly in the notebook.

 Store it as an environment variable: